Jesper Strömblad

-Clas Håkan Jesper Strömblad (born 28 November 1972) is a Swedish musician who is the guitarist of the bands The Halo Effect, Dimension Zero and Cyhra, and formerly of In Flames and The Resistance.
-He is best known as the founder and former guitarist/drummer/keyboardist of the pioneering melodic death metal band In Flames, guitarist of the band Sinergy, bassist of Ceremonial Oath and drummer of HammerFall.
+Clas Håkan Jesper Strömblad (born 28 November 1972) is a Swedish musician who is the rhythm guitarist of the bands The Halo Effect, Dimension Zero and Cyhra, and formerly of In Flames and The Resistance.
+He is best known as the founder and former rhythm guitarist/drummer/keyboardist of the pioneering melodic death metal band In Flames, rhythm guitarist of the band Sinergy, bassist of Ceremonial Oath and drummer of HammerFall.
 In 2013, he joined Nightrage as a session guitarist.

 In 2004, Strömblad (along with Björn Gelotte) was ranked No. 70 out of 100 Greatest Heavy Metal Guitarists of all time by Guitar World.

 Early life

 Strömblad began playing violin at age four, until age 12 when he no longer considered it a "cool" instrument and instead began playing guitar.
 He plays guitar right-handed despite being left-handed.

 Bands

 Ceremonial Oath (1990–1993)

 In 1990 Strömblad joined the band Ceremonial Oath (then called Desecrator) until quitting in 1993 over creative differences.
 After disbanding in 1996, it reunited in 2013 with Strömblad on bass for The Gothenburg Sound and Hellfest festivals.